nixworks/public/news/2017/01/21/README.md

 ##### Police
 ### [Brazilian police enter the Alcacuz prison outside the city of Natal, Rio Grande do Norte, after a week of fighting leaves 26 inmates dead.
 At least 126 people have been killed in Brazil's prisons since the beginning of the year. ](/news/2017/01/21/brazilian-police-enter-the-alcacuz-prison-outside-the-city-of-natal-rio-grande-do-norte-after-a-week-of-fighting-leaves-26-inmates-dead-a.md)
-_Context: police, Natal, Rio Grande do Norte, Brazil_
+_Context: Brazil, police, Natal, Rio Grande do Norte_

 ##### Inauguration of Donald Trump protests
 ### [A crowd of over 500,000 gather in Washington DC, U.S., to advocate for women's rights and address the inauguration of Donald Trump ](/news/2017/01/21/a-crowd-of-over-500-000-gather-in-washington-dc-u-s-to-advocate-for-women-s-rights-and-address-the-inauguration-of-donald-trump.md)